Tiger Island (Dreamworld): Tiger presentations

 A tiger drinking milk from a trainers hand during a tiger presentation.

 One of the tigers retrieving food from the top of a post during the show.

 Tiger presentations are performed twice daily in the main exhibit.
 Guests can watch as the tigers perform feats which showcase their agility.
 During the presentation, the tigers climb 20 ft trees and jump up to 10 ft into the air.
 In 2013, Cub College featured some of the younger tigers' performances.

 Dreamworld Wildlife Foundation

-In 1997 Dreamworld created the Dreamworld Tiger Fund which aimed to support various projects to help save tigers in the wild.
+In 1997, Dreamworld established the Dreamworld Tiger Fund, which aimed to support various projects to help save tigers in the wild.
 The fund contributed over a million dollars to this cause.
-The fund used a percentage of profits from merchandise sales, tiger walks and tiger photos as well as donations from the Dreamworld's guests and the wider community.
+The fund used a percentage of profits from merchandise sales, tiger walks and tiger photos as well as donations from Dreamworld's guests and the wider community.

 In March 2012, the DWF was established, collaborating with existing wildlife conservation groups to bring substantial financial support to the conservation movement on a global scale.

 An internationally recognized fund committed to the protection, education, and conservation of the earth's most magnificent creatures and habitats, crucial to their survival.
 Through this initiative individuals may adopt some of the species of animals found in the Dreamworld Corroboree, such as Tasmanian devils, crocodiles, red kangaroos, and cassowaries, alongside the Tiger Island tigers.